thotadattaaneesh/thotadattaaneesh/README.md

 ## 🥊 Beyond the Terminal

-When I'm not optimizing features or "RAG"ing:
+When I'm not optimizing P95 latencies:
-- 🥊 Training at the **UB Boxing Club** or the gym.
+- 🥊 Training at the **UB Boxing Club** or hitting the gym.
 - 🍛 Hunting for the best **Biryani** in Buffalo.
 - 🏍️ Planning my next **motorcycle** ride.